Continually Updated Clinical Reference

 Clinical data

-Age of onset ranged from 2-9 years with no sexual predilection.
-The predominant feature of the seizures was sudden terror or fright manifested by screaming, yelling, calling the mother, or clinging to her.
-The terrorized expression was associated sometimes with chewing, swallowing, distressed laughter, arrest of speech, salivation, moaning, or autonomic manifestations (eg, pallor, sweating, abdominal pain).
+The predominant feature of the seizures in the Bernardina study was sudden terror or fright in the patient, manifested by screaming or yelling or by the patient calling for or clinging to his or her mother.
+The patient’s terrorized expression was associated sometimes with chewing, swallowing, distressed laughter, arrest of speech, salivation, moaning, or autonomic manifestations (eg, pallor, sweating, abdominal pain).

 Associated changes in awareness occurred with no complete loss of consciousness.
 The mean duration of the events was 1-2 minutes.
 Postictal lethargy was associated with the events.
 No tonic, atonic, or tonic-clonic seizures were reported.